scalacenter/course-management-tools/README.md

 When you are ready to release your student repo into the wild, you can create a versioned zip file to distribute.
 This zip file is easily created using the `createRelease.sh` script.
-To use this script you run it, passing in a path to the master repo that you want to release.
+To use this script you run it, passing in a path to the main repo that you want to release.
 This script will generate the student repo, validate it using the `validateStudentRepo.sh`, package it into a zip file, and attach a version number to that zip.
 It also embeds a file in the zip that contains the version number.
 This zip file is now ready to distribute.